webserver0518/legi-bit-infrastructure/README.md

 # Legi-Bit – DevOps & GitOps Overview

-Legi-Bit is a multiservice SaaS platform designed for legal offices.
+Legi-Bit is a modular SaaS platform built with a microservices architecture for legal offices.
-This document focuses on the DevOps and GitOps practices powering the platform’s delivery pipeline.

 ---